MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/dns/create-dns-records-at-dotph.md

     ![DotPH-BP-Configure-4-2](../media/43c1b524-3457-49ac-9632-a439a40fbc55.png)

 ## Add the two SRV records that are required for Office 365
-<a name="BKMK_add_SRV"> </a>

 > [!CAUTION]
 > The dotPH website doesn't support SRV records, which means several Skype for Business Online and Outlook Web App features won't work.
-No matter which Office 365 plan you use, if you manage your DNS records at dotPH, there are [significant service limitations](https://support.office.com/article/7ae9a655-041d-4724-aa92-60392ee390c2.aspx), and you might want to switch to a different DNS hosting provider.
+No matter which Office 365 plan you use, if you manage your DNS records at dotPH, there are [Significant service limitations](../setup/domains-faq.md#domains-faq), and you might want to switch to a different DNS hosting provider.

 > [!NOTE]
 >  Typically it takes about 15 minutes for DNS changes to take effect.
 However, it can occasionally take longer for a change you've made to update across the Internet's DNS system.
 If you're having trouble with mail flow or other issues after adding DNS records, see [Troubleshoot issues after changing your domain name or DNS records](../get-help-with-domains/find-and-fix-issues.md).